swiftlang/swift-package-manager/Documentation/Contributing.md

 2. Clone a working copy of your fork
 3. Create a new branch
 4. Make your code changes
+5. Try to keep your changes (when possible) below 200 lines of code.
+6. We use [SwiftFormat](https://www.github.com/nicklockwood/SwiftFormat) to enforce code style.
+Please install and run SwiftFormat before submitting your PR.
-5. Commit (include the Radar link or JIRA issue id in the commit message if possible and a description your changes)
+7. Commit (include the Radar link or JIRA issue id in the commit message if possible and a description your changes).
+Try to have only 1 commit in your PR (but, of course, if you add changes that can be helpful to be kept aside from the previous commit, make a new commit for them).
-6. Push the commit / branch to your fork
+8. Push the commit / branch to your fork
-7. Make a PR from your fork / branch to `apple: main`
+9. Make a PR from your fork / branch to `apple: main`
-8. Leave a new comment to trigger smoke tests: `@swift-ci please smoke test`
-9. Reviewers are going to be automatically added to your PR
+10. Reviewers are going to be automatically added to your PR
-10. Merge pull request when you received approval from the reviewers (one or more)
+11. Merge pull request when you received approval from the reviewers (one or more)

 ## Using Continuous Integration
 SwiftPM uses [swift-ci](https://ci.swift.org) infrastructure for its continuous integration testing.
 The bots can be triggered on pull-requests if you have commit access.
 Otherwise, ask